Marcia Matilda Falkender, Baroness Falkender1

 Marcia Falkender, Baroness Falkender 2

-Marcia Matilda Falkender, Baroness Falkender was born on 10 March 1932.3 She is the daughter of Harry Field.3 She married George Edmund Charles Williams in 1955.3 She and George Edmund Charles Williams were divorced in 1960.3
+Marcia Matilda Falkender, Baroness Falkender was born on 10 March 1932.3 She was the daughter of Harry Field.3 She married George Edmund Charles Williams in 1955.3 She and George Edmund Charles Williams were divorced in 1960.3 She died on 6 February 2019 at age 86.4

-She was given the name of Marcia Matilda Field at birth.3 She graduated from Queen Mary College, London University, London, England, with a Bachelor of Arts (B.A.).3 From 1955, her married name became Williams.3 She was Secretary to the General Secretary of the Labour Party between 1955 and 1956.3 She was Private Secretary to the Prime Minister between 1964 and 1970.3 She was invested as a Commander, Order of the British Empire (C.B.E.) in 1970.1 She wrote the book Inside No 10, published 1972.3 In 1974 her name was legally changed to Marcia Matilda Falkender by Deed Poll.3 She was Private Secretary to the Prime Minister between 1974 and 1976.3 She was created Baroness Falkender, of West Haddon in the County of Northamptonshire [U.K. Life Peer] on 11 July 1974.1 She was columnist for Mail on Sunday between 1982 and 1988.3 She wrote the book Perspective of Downing Street, published 1983.3 She was director of the Peckham Building Society between 1986 and 1991.3 She was invested as a Fellow, Royal Society of Arts (F.R.S.A.).3
+She was given the name of Marcia Matilda Field at birth.3 She graduated from Queen Mary College, London University, London, EnglandG, with a Bachelor of Arts (B.A.)3 From 1955, her married name became Williams.3 She was Secretary to the General Secretary of the Labour Party between 1955 and 1956.3 She was Private Secretary to the Prime Minister between 1964 and 1970.3 She was appointed Commander, Order of the British Empire (C.B.E.) in 1970.1 She wrote the book Inside No 10, published 1972.3 In 1974 her name was legally changed to Marcia Matilda Falkender by Deed Poll.3 She was Private Secretary to the Prime Minister between 1974 and 1976.3 She was created Baroness Falkender, of West Haddon in the County of Northamptonshire [U.K. Life Peer] on 11 July 1974.1 She was columnist for Mail on Sunday between 1982 and 1988.3 She wrote the book Perspective of Downing Street, published 1983.3 She was director of the Peckham Building Society between 1986 and 1991.3 She was appointed Fellow, Royal Society of Arts (F.R.S.A.)3

 Children of Marcia Matilda Falkender, Baroness Falkender and Walter Terry